Bill would require Caltrans to connect homeless people to services before clearing camps

 “I come back regardless because there is no other place to go, really, you know?” he said.

-Potential issues with the bill include the cost of creating a social services component within an agency created to maintain roadways and how all this will fit in with Governor Gavin Newsom’s homeless plan for the state.
+Potential issues with the bill include the cost of creating a social services component within an agency created to maintain roadways and how all this will fit in with Gov. Gavin Newsom’s homeless plan for the state.

-But bills are almost always amended before they pass -- if they pass at all.
+Chen's office says Caltrans can redirect cleanup funds to finance the bill, as well as draw from Gov. Newsom's $750 million plan.

+Meanwhile, Caltrans says health and safety compel it to continue to clean up homeless encampments.
+It says it holds property for 90 days after a cleanup so it can be reclaimed.